 Tip: Don’t forget to make it clear when the webinar will take place (including the time zone!)

 Technical difficulties can undo so much of your hard work.
-Practice using your webinar platform, and practice using your mic/headset set-up to work out any kinks.
+Practise using your webinar platform, and practise using your mic/headset set-up to work out any kinks.
 Prepare back-up plans, like printing out your presentation/notes in case you can’t fit both on-screen on the big day, and consider having a co-presenter who can take over if your connection drops out.